extremq/punity/README.md

 In this implementation, the Screen is using a ST7735 controller.
 You will also find logic for interfacing analog joysticks and buttons.

 ### Extra info
+**I had no access to a debugger, the ram of the Pico is limited to 264KB, and it has a 100MHz CPU.**

-This project has been made for an university task.
+This project has been made for a university task.

 Check out [my previous attempt](https://github.com/extremq/pico_game/) at creating such a game engine.
 I've learnt from that and moved on to creating Punity just a few days later.